romitjain/romitjain.github.io/_notes/Ultralearning.md

 1. During the course of an ultralearning project, it is recommended to experiment on our learning styles to find the best that works for us.
 2. Experimentation has a simple core belief that we can grow and learn new things.
 These things are not possible if we are not ready to explore new things, techniques, and topics
-3. Adopting an experimentation based mindset also relates to growth mindset mentioned in [[Mindset]]
+3. Adopting an experimentation based mindset also relates to growth mindset mentioned in Mindset book

 ## Quotes

 > A hungry person can eat only so much food.
-A lonely person can have only so much companionship. [[Curiosity]] doesn’t work this way.
+A lonely person can have only so much companionship.
+Curiosity doesn’t work this way.
 The more one learns, the greater the craving to learn more.
 The better one gets, the more one recognizes how much better one could become.